robOcity/robocity.github.com/content/posts/college_towns_blog_post.md

 ### Comparing College and Regular Towns

-Values less than one indicate that median home prices declined during the recession.
-Values above indicate higher prices at the bottom of the recession in comparison to its start.
-College towns do have a subtly higher median value (indicated by the line in the middle of the box) than other towns.
-The median value is uneffected by outliers (show as dots) that comprise less than 1% of all towns.
+A price ratio of greater than one indicates that median home prices increased during the recession and values less than one home price decreases.
+The ratio is formed by dividing the value from the bottom by that of its start.
+Looking closely at the plot reveals that college towns have a _subtly_ higher median value (indicated by the line in the middle of the box) than other towns.
+The median value is unaffected by outliers (show as dots) that comprise less than 1% of all towns.
+Home prices in college towns were more stable showing less variance in home prices.

 ```python